Explore chapters and articles related to this topic

 Free radicals and reactive oxygen species (ROS) formed in the human body or taken from the outside (through nutrition, etc.) are among the factors that play an important role in cell damage.
 These free radicals, which adversely affect the immune system and damage human metabolism, are unstable, high-energy compounds with one or more unpaired electrons in their outer orbitals (Yabalak et al. 2020).
 Therefore, the increasing amount of free radicals in the human body damages or destroys many biological materials (DNA, protein, carbohydrates, etc.) in metabolism.
 It has been also reported that free radicals play an important role in the pathogenesis of many conditions such as atherosclerosis, aging, cancer, Alzheimer’s and ischemic heart diseases.
 The increase in free radicals in the human body and the deficiency of antioxidants, which play an active role in the body’s defence by eliminating the harmful effects of free radicals, cause the diseases mentioned above (Stadtman 1992; Guyton and Kensler 1993; Cerutti 1994; Feig et al. 1994).
 Thus, antioxidants prevent or minimize the harmful effects of the free radicals (Wettasinghe and Shahidi 1999; Koleva et al. 2002).

-Published in International Journal of Ambient Energy, 2022
+Published in The Journal of The Textile Institute, 2022